 a.
-If dignity can be said to be the paramount human right as it is present when each and all human rights are fulfilled, so is the right to life, present within all other human rights.
-Yet it can also be said that the right to life precedes all human rights: if life is taken all human rights are cancelled5.
+If dignity can be said to be the paramount human right as it is present when each and all human rights are fulfilled, so is the right to life present within all other human rights as it precedes all human rights: if life is taken all human rights are cancelled5.

-Conversely, more joyfully granting and giving solid ground to the right to life and to the quality and equality of life is the base needed for the peaceful progress, the proactive fulfillment and the completion of all human rights.
+Conversely, joyfully granting and giving solid grounds to life and to the right to life, to the quality of life in equality for all is the base needed for the peaceful progress and the proactive fulfillment of all human rights; a life worth living is the base needed for the completion of all human rights.

-b.
+- b.
 There are no possible limitations or restrictions to the right to life: one is either alive or not.
-Issues pertaining to the beginning and to the end of life such as reproductive rights,

-c.
-There is only one way to guarantee respect of, to protect the right to life: that is prevention.
-Once a life is lost, compensation may be due, but there are no possible reparations for that life.
+Issues pertaining to the beginning and to the end of life such as reproductive rights, abortion, suicides and euthanasia as well as prenatal and genetic engineering should thus be dealt with in a preventive, humane and human sustainable manner, for each and all, in full dignity. - c.
+There is only one way to guarantee respect of and to protect the right to life: prevention.
+Once a life is lost, compensation may be due, but there are no possible reparations for that lost life. - d.

-d.
 Henceforth, the right to life is also the duty not to kill.
-And as such, the right to life is a fully reciprocal right granted to all and in need of being granted to all by all.
+And as such, the right to life is a fully reciprocal right granted to all and in need of being granted by all to all.

 The Center for Global Nonkilling recognises no right to kill.

-Though not rights, three powers to kill have sometimes been legally granted, under very strict circumstances.
-We do not approve or condone to these existing powers.
-They should be made into what they often already are, unwanted remnants of the past.
+Though not rights, three powers to kill have sometimes been legally granted or still remain, all under very strict circumstances.
+We do not approve or condone to these existing powers to kill.
+They should be rendered in what they often already are: unwanted remnants of the past.
 They are:

 1) The use of legitimate defence by a proportionate reaction linked to a direct, serious and imminent threat, as legally required.

-These circumstances are a failure of prevention.
+These self-defence circumstances, individual or State like, are a failure of prevention.

 If they nevertheless occur, using nonviolent means, they should never result in acts of killing or maiming.
-Nevertheless, whatever the result of legitimate defence may be, an independent judicial control over it is part of the rule of law.
+Nevertheless, whatever the result of legitimate self-defence may be, an independent judicial control over it is part of the rule of law.

-Similarly, because it highly impacts on the rights to life and personal integrity, any use of force by officials or by any one, as it impedes on the right to security, should be avoided or highly limited.
-Outmost attention is to be given to prevent situations which may thereafter result in loss or losses of lives or in any type of maiming.
+Similarly, because it highly impacts on the rights to life and to personal integrity, any use of force by officials or by any one, as it impedes on the right to security should be avoided or highly limited.
+Outmost attention is to be given to prevent situations which may thereafter result in use or force, moreover in loss or losses of lives or any type of maining.
 Again, any official use of force should be monitored by an independent mechanism.